As of March 1st, we will not support this browser anymore. Please use one of the following supported browsers to continue visiting our website

-Extreme work environments, time pressure, high demands on safety, and the need for documentation are all challenges that face the O&M sector every day.
+Extreme work environments, time pressure, high demands on safety, and the need for documentation are all challenges that face the operation and maintenance sector every day.
 These challenges are not easy to handle.

 Furthermore, the variety of bolted-joint designs available today result in many different types of bolting tools being used by workers.
 Hydraulic torque wrenches, bolt tensioning, electric nutrunners, battery tools, and even manual torque wrenches can all be found in use on site at the same time.